AUTOMATIC1111/stable-diffusion-webui/README.md

 This project started as a fork from [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) and it grew significantly since then, but although it diverged considerably, any substantial features to original work is ported to this repository as well.

+## Top-10 Differentiators

-Individual features are not listed here, instead check [Changelog](CHANGELOG.md) for full list of changes.
+All Individual features are not listed here, instead check [Changelog](CHANGELOG.md) for full list of changes.

+- Optimized backend with latest **torch** developments
+  Including built-in support for `torch.compile`
+- Support for `diffusers` as well as standard `ldm` backend
+  Support for diffusers includes multiple models other than standard **Stable Diffusion**
+  such as **SD-XL**, **Kandinsky**, **DeepFloyd IF** (and many more in the near future)
+- Fully multiplatform with platform specific autodetection and tuning performed on install
+- Improved prompt parser
+- Enhanced Lora/Locon/Lyco code supporting latest trends in training
+- Built-in queue management
+- Advanced metadata caching and handling to speed up operations
+- Enterprise level logging and hardened API
+- Modern localization and hints engine
+- Broad compatibility with extisting extensions ecosystem and new extensions manager
+- Built in installer with automatic updates and dependency management
+- Modernized UI (still based on Gradio) with theme support

 ## Platform support